jrobischon/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Model Architecture

-The NVIDIA behavioral cloning model archtitecture was replicated in Keras with normalization and cropping layers.
+An initial feed forward fully connected network was built to ensure a model could be used to drive the car in autonomous mode.
+This model was successful in providing steering angles to the simulator.
+However, the car was quickly driven off the track.
+It was very easy to see that a more powerful network was necessary.

+NVIDIA has published a description of an architecture that performs very well for a real world case, nearly identical to our simulated case (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
+NVIDIA's architecture was replicated in Keras with additional normalization and cropping layers.
 Details are provided below:

 Input Shape = (160, 320, 3)